xicato/xig-documentation/api_doc.md

 * **Notes:**

   Current as of 2018-4-17
-<a id="markdown-send-and-clear-button-presses-new-in-v172" name="send-and-clear-button-presses-new-in-v172"></a>
 ## Send and Clear Button Presses [New in V1.7.2]
 **Change Status:** Added in V1.7.2

-  Sends or clears a button press to a device or group (add `0xC000` to the group ID to use this API).
+  Sends or clears a button press to a device, group (add `0xC000` to the group ID to use this API) or broadcast to mimic a switch button press.
-  Currently this API only supports pressing one button at a time.
+  Currently the API only supports pressing one button at a time.

 * **URLs:**